GigaFlopsis/rc_car_ros/README.md

 # Autonomous RC vehicle for ROS

+This development includes of methods self-driving in indoor environment with used SLAM navigation [rplidar A2](https://www.slamtec.com/en/Lidar/A2#)

 ### [ROS](http://www.ros.org/) package to control an autonomous RC vehicle based on Raspberry Pi3.

 ![image](Resourse/car.png)